triggermesh/docs/docs/guides/kuma.md

 To install Knative Serving with Kong follow [our guide at the documentation](kong-ingress.md).

-!!!
-Info "Knative networking layer"
-    Kong is a networking layer option for Knative, you don't need to install any of the other choices at the project's documentation.

 This guide was written using:

 * Kubernetes `v1.21`